AutodeskGames/stingray-docs/source/source_access/getting_started/managing_source/cloning_and_submodules.md

 ## I'm getting submodule errors!

 When you clone or update your Stingray repository, your git client may report errors about updating submodules, or about being unable to access the `https://git.autodesk.com` repository.
 As long as these errors refer to the `stingray-internal` repository, or submodule repositories for consoles that you don't have access to, you can safely ignore these errors.
+They won't prevent you from getting any code that you need.

-To avoid getting these errors:
+To avoid seeing these errors in future:

 -	Configure your Git client to not clone or update recursively.
 This means that when you clone or update the main `stingray` repository, your git client won't try to clone or update the missing repositories.